-11.2 Open Adaptive Platform Trial
+5.2 Open Adaptive Platform Trial

-PRINCIPLE is an open, adaptive, platform trial to evaluate emerging treatments of the novel COVID-19 virus.
+PRINCIPLE is an open, adaptive, platform trial to evaluate emerging treatments for symptomatic COVID-19-like illness in higher risk people.
 A "platform trial" is a trial in which multiple treatments for the same disease are tested simultaneously.
 The backbone of the trial is an adaptive clinical trial design.
 Pre-specified decision criteria allow for dropping a treatment for futility, declaring a treatment superior, or adding a new treatment to be tested.
-If at any point a treatment is deemed superior to the Usual Care arm, the superior treatment will replace the Usual Care arm as the new standard of care.
-However, the primary analysis of subsequent interventions will correspond to the comparison versus the original Usual Care arm.
+If at any point a treatment is deemed superior to the Usual Care arm, the superior treatment may replace the Usual Care arm as the new standard of care.
 Because the process of dropping and adding treatments may be on-going for an indefinite period of time, platform trials may be better conceived of as a process rather than a singular clinical trial.
 In the context of the COVID-19 pandemic, the trial may continue as long as the pandemic persists.